WE ARE COMMITTED TO SAFEGUARDING YOUR PRIVACY

 1. In this section we have set out:

 2. We may process data about your use of our website and services ("usage data").
-The usage data may includeyour IP address, geographical location, browser type and version, operating system, referral source, length of visit, page views and website navigation paths, as well as information about the timing, frequency and pattern of your service use.
-The source of the usage data is our analytics tracking system.
+The usage data may include your IP address, geographical location, browser type and version, operating system, referral source, length of visit, page views and website navigation paths, as well as information about the timing, frequency and pattern of your service use.
+The source of the usage data is our analytics tracking systems.
 This usage data may be processed for the purposes of analysing the use of the website and services.
-The legal basis for this processing is your consent and our legitimate interests, namely monitoring and improving our website and services or providing personalized solutions for you.
+The legal basis for this processing is your consent and our legitimate interests, namely monitoring and improving our website and services or providing personalised solutions for you.

-3. We may process your account data with you explicit consent ("account data").
-The account data may include your name, email address, Date of birth & Nationality.
-You are providing this data to us in order use our service.
+3. We may process your account data with your explicit consent ("account data").
+The account data may include your name, email address, date of birth and nationality.
+You are providing this data to us in order to use our service.
 The account data may be processed for the purposes of operating our website, providing our services, ensuring the security of our website and services, maintaining back-ups of our databases and communicating with you.
 The legal basis for this processing is your consent and our legitimate interests, namely the proper administration of our website and business and our obligation to apply identification and strong authentication mechanisms when providing payment services to you.

 6. We may process personal documents that you load on our platform through our User registered area ("content data").
-The content data in form of attached files may be processed for identification and verification purposes of enabling you using our website and services.
+The content data in the form of attached files may be processed for identification and verification purposes to enable you to use our website and services.
 The legal basis for this processing is your consent and our legitimate obligation to confirm your identity from AML reasons before we provide payment services to you.

 7. We may process information contained in any enquiry you submit to us regarding our services ("enquiry data").
-The enquiry data may be processed for the purposes of offering, marketing and selling relevant services to you.
 The legal basis for this processing is your consent to manage and improve our communication channels with you.

 8. We may process information relating to transaction and services, that you enter into with us and/or through our website ("transaction data").
 The transaction data may include card, bank account details and the transaction history details.
 The transaction data may be processed for the purpose of providing services to you and keeping proper records of those transactions.
 The legal basis for this processing is the performance of the contract between you and us or when taking steps, at your request, to enter into such a contract.